CHERRY MX - Developer Information

 Has it always been a wish of yours to own an individually customised keyboard, but you don’t know where to start?
-We have just the thing for you: our individual MX-switches are now available in different variants and as a special developer kit.
+We have just the thing for you: our individual MX-switches are now available in different variants.
 This gives you the opportunity to design your own keyboard.
 Let your creativity run wild and build a keyboard that you won’t be able to find in stores!
 On this page, we’ll show you what you need, and what you need to know.
 Get your soldering iron out… ready, steady, go!

 Are you a fan of the best mechanical switches on the market?
 Then this one is for you!
 Our MX-switches are now available for purchase in retail stores.
 Whether individually or in a set, you’ll have the choice between CHERRY MX Red, Black, Blue, Brown, Green, Clear, Silent Black, Silent Red, and Speed.
-These last two variants are now also available in the brand-new developer kit, which contains a full set of 110 switches.
 This lets you create your own keyboards in the extended layout – the only limit is your creativity!
 All you need to build your dream keyboard is a soldering iron, a PCB, and a keyboard case.

 Of course, it helps to know exactly which CHERRY MX switches you want to use for your keyboard.
 To help you with your choice, we’ve discussed switch properties first.